catalystforyou/Retro-BLEU/README.md

 Please use `git clone --recursive https://github.com/catalystforyou/Retro-BLEU.git` to correctly load the submodules.

 ### Enviornments

-Please follow the instructions in the corresponding submodules when preparing the data.

 ```
 conda create -n Retro-BLEU python=3.8
 conda activate Retro-BLEU